Organic cashmere: why is a kimono so expensive — and so precious?

 Conclusion

-A heat that cannot be explained — it is felt**
+A warmth that cannot be explained—it is felt**

 Organic cashmere is not just a material.